 Plan Network Types Explained: HMOs, PPOs, EPOs, and POSs

 Health insurance is full of acronyms.
 Some of the most important ones, like HMO, PPO, EPO, and POS, make up the types of health plans you’re likely to come across.
 Which plan type you choose could affect where you can receive care, whether you need a referral to see a specialist, and how much you end up paying out of pocket.
-Here’s a breakdown of the four most common plan types — and a quiz to help you decide which is the right fit for you.
+Here’s a breakdown of the four most common plan types, plus a quiz to help you decide which is the right fit for you.

 HMO